JaffaKetchup/flutter_map_tile_caching/README.md

 ## Limitations

-This package currently uses `flutter_map: ^0.12.0`, and is therefore not null-safe.
-It does not support the web platform (due to the usage of `dart:io`), and the code has not been tested on desktop platforms.
+This package does not support the web platform (due to the usage of `dart:io`) and the code has not been tested on desktop platforms.

 ## Credits